Adopting An Old Dog

 Hello Ann,

-You're adopting an old dog, a cocker spaniel...well, good for you!
-That's one less homeless pooch to worry about.
+You're adopting an old dog, an old cocker spaniel at that!
+Well, good for you!
+That's one less homeless puppy to worry about.

 As for specific potential issues that anyone adopting an older dog may face, it's always best to speak to the adoption centre.
-They will most likely know the full background of the dog in question and will understand the problems that a prospective owner may face.
+They will know the whole background of the dog in question and understand the problems a prospective owner may face.

-They will also be able to give you sound advice on managing any particular 'behavioural problems' the dog may have.
+They can also give you sound advice on managing any particular 'behavioural problems' the dog may have.

-There are many reasons a dog may end up having to be rehomed and they don't always mean that the dog comes with additional 'baggage'.
+A dog may end up having to be rehomed for many reasons, and they don't always mean that the dog comes with additional 'baggage'.

-If the adoption centre is certain that the reasons the previous owners gave for giving her up are true, it sounds like you don't have much to worry about, especially if you have plenty of time to devote to her.
+If the adoption centre is confident that the reasons the previous owners gave for giving her up are genuine, it sounds like you don't have much to worry about, especially if you have plenty of time to devote to her.

 I've listed a few points to consider before adopting an old dog and some things to help you get your new Cocker Spaniel settled into her new home quickly and smoothly.